The OEX Stratosphere: big-name softshell quality at a price you’ll like.

 Put those points aside and you have a very functional garment.

-I’ve only owned this jacket for a few months and, so far, have not experienced any issues with the durability.
+I’ve only owned this jacket for a few months and, so far, have not experienced any issues with its durability.

 No burst stitches (well, not on the jacket… but the deep gouge on the back of my hand is another matter.
 Don’t chop wood when you have sutures!).
 No signs of premature wearing.
 No de-fleecing of the inner lining (I’m not sure if de-fleecing is a real term, but let’s run with it).